Construction Oregon Business: 100 Best Companies to work for in Oregon 2022 Oregon Business: 100 Best Green Companies to work for in Oregon 2022

 • Project procurement and bid protests

 We represented a drywall subcontractor who filed a bond claim and a breach of contract claim against a local general contractor on a $1.2 million school remodel project.
 Our client, a significant subcontractor on the project, claimed that it was improperly terminated after it demanded payment for the contract and extra work it had performed.
-The general contractor denied the claim and aggressively defended the action, including filing a motion with the Oregon Supreme Court.
+The general contractor denied the claim and aggressively defended the action.
 We handled the matter from the first claim notice to the surety through a five-day court trial.
-Our client prevailed on both of its claims at trial.
+Our client prevailed on both of its claims at trial and at the Court of Appeals on the contractor’s appeal of the trial court’s ruling.

 We represented the owner of a hospital and medical clinic in a delay, impact, and change order dispute against a general contractor and two subcontractors.
 Our client faced a claim in excess of $1 million which we successfully resolved in less than six months without resorting to litigation, formal mediation or arbitration.
 Our claims analysis and presentation of evidence convinced the general contractor and subcontractors to accept less than 30 percent of their original claim amount.

-We regularly represent regional suppliers of electrical, plumbing, HVAC, roofing and siding materials, as well as suppliers of commercial, industrial, and residential paints and related supplies.
-During these long-term relationships, we have filed lawsuits, lien claims, and private and public bond claims throughout the Northwest and Southwest.
+We regularly represent regional suppliers of building materials, drywall, as well as suppliers of commercial, industrial, and residential paints and related supplies.
+During these long-term relationships, we have filed lawsuits, lien claims, and private and public bond claims throughout the Northwest.
 We represent these suppliers in state courts, federal courts and administrative proceedings.
-In addition, we have successfully defended and resolved multi-million dollar breach of warranty, products liability, negligence, and construction defect and delay claims.
+In addition, we have successfully defended and resolved multi-million-dollar breach of warranty, products liability, negligence, and construction defect and delay claims brought against these suppliers.

 We represented a siding contractor in a multimillion dollar claim by the owners and homeowners' association of a 44-unit subdivision, against 17 defendants and third-party defendants, for a wide variety of alleged construction defects.
 The claim involved complex issues of relevant construction standards and practices, subcontractor responsibilities and interrelations, contract interpretation, the effect of a class action settlement against the manufacturer of the siding involved, and the measure of damages.
 We achieved a favorable resolution in mediation for a fraction of the original claim amount and obtained a dismissal of all claims against our client.